theoneit/MundiAPI-PHP/README.md

 ## How to Use

-The following section explains how to use the MundiAPILib library in a new project.
+The following section explains how to use the MundiAPI library in a new project.

 ### 1. Open Project in an IDE